-Inspired by "The Canterbury Tales," as well as the story of Ulrich von Lichtenstein, this is the story of William, a young squire with a gift for jousting.
+Inspired by "The Canterbury Tales," as well as the early life of William Marshall (later First Earl of Pembroke), this is the story of William, a young squire with a gift for jousting.
 After his master dies suddenly, the squire hits the road with his cohorts Roland and Wat.
 On the journey, they stumble across an unknown writer, Chaucer.
 William, lacking a proper pedigree, convinces Chaucer to forge genealogy documents that will pass him off as a knight.
 With his newly-minted history in hand, the young man sets out to prove himself a worthy knight at the country's jousting competition, and finds romance along the way.Written by

 For the scene when William follows Jocelyn into the cathedral, the sounds of his horse's hooves were produced using coconuts on Charles Maynes' garage floor.
 See more »

 Chaucer identifies himself as a writer and describes what he can do.
 The activities described are part of the profession of cleric (later called "clerk" in English).
 However, the film is intentionally anachronistic in many areas.
 See more »